yk-tuturu/study-app/frontend/README.md

 - endTimer() prematurely ends the timer, and calls submitTimer
 - getCurrentSubject() what it says
 - clearTimer() wipes all the data once the timer is fully gone and dismissed

+constants:
+- some commonly used colors are stored in color.ts, import to use
+- i think global style isnt really used lmao

+also theres a config.ts file storing the backend url there's a ParseError function in util.ts for parsing axioserrors and returning only the error message